GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/0.8/en.md

 ![Checkbox to enable/disable tabs in Settings](../../images/releases/v08/settings-without-tabs-checkbox.png)

-Then, all settins will be shown together in long form:
+Then, all settings will be shown together in long form:

 ![Settings in long format](../../images/releases/v08/settings-without-tabs.png)